-Although not necessarily a tourist mecca, fares to Perth are generally the lowest mid-April to late August.
+Although not necessarily a tourist mecca, find a cheap flight to Perth during mid-April to late August.

 With an all-encompassing mix of urban excitement, miles of attractive beaches and glorious countryside, Western Australia's capital, Perth, draws visitors flying in from all over the world.
 Tourism tends to focus on the city, which enjoys a cosmopolitan feel and offers such cultural attractions as the Western Australian Maritime Museum, Swan Valley's many wineries and the enormous King's Park, which is one of the largest urban parks in the world.
 Shopping features heavily on any tourist's schedule, with outlets for such notable brands as Gucci, Louis Vuitton and Chanel, as well as independent designers, whose works are most often to be found along Hay Street and Rokeby Road.
 The city is well served by high-quality restaurants and smaller establishments, serving a range of seasonal, local foods.